circinusX1/nanopi-neo-oled-hat/README.md

 ## my first and I hope my last python script

-    * For NANO PI NEO OLED HAT, after you have cloned the NanoHatOLED you can cutomize and display your text.
+  * For NANO PI NEO OLED HAT,
+     * Clone the: NanoHatOLED.
-    * KIll all started OLED processes in /etc/rc.local
+  * Kill all started OLED processes and scripts at: /etc/rc.local.

 ```
 cd NanoHatOLED/BakeBit/Software/Python

 ```
   * Make a new python file there.
   * Copy following content

 ```